top of page

 • Ability to continually leverage creator partnership permissions (without having to gain access each time)

-When this happens it is likely that the partnership product is revamped to include greater security, with the influencer having to approve each individual ad.
+When this happens, the partnership product is likely to be revamped to include greater security, with the influencer having to approve each individual ad.
 Perhaps this is why Instagram ‘secretly’ announced the rebranding of content ads, and this isn’t the finished product.

 bottom of page